BetonQuest/BetonQuest/docs/Conditions-List.md

 **Example**: `time 2-23`

+## Day of week: `dayofweek`

+It must be a specific day of the week that this condition returns true.
+You can specify either the english name of the day or the number of the day (1 being monday, 7 sunday,..).

+**Example:** `dayofweek sunday`

 ## Weather: `weather`

 There must be a specific weather for this condition to return true.
 There are three possible options: sun, rain and storm.
 Note that `/toggledownfall` does not change the weather, it just does what the name suggests: toggles downfall.
 The rain toggled off will still be considered as rain!
 Use `/weather clear` instead.